 Lemon peel-infused EVOO is another brilliant way to zhuzh meals.
 “Lemon peel actually contains more folate, calcium, and magnesium than the juice," says Mouch.
 "It also has more limonene, another antioxidant."
 The brand Kosterina makes 100% Greek EVOO that is farmed, harvested, and milled to extract maximum health benefits and flavor–and it's 15% off right now with code wellandgood.

 Tomatoes are another staple ingredient in Ikarian cuisine.
 "Tomatoes are packed with vitamins and minerals, especially the antioxidant lycopene.
 But when you combine tomatoes with olive oil, you'll reap even more anti-inflammatory benefits," Palmer says.
 This, she explains, is what's known as a food synergy: the interaction between nutrients in foods that result in even more health benefits when they're consumed together.
-Try using tomatoes in one of these 10 delicious recipes, and don't forget the extra drizzle of EVOO to reap the most nutritional value from each.
+Try using tomatoes in one of these 10 delicious recipes or anti-inflammatory sauces, and don't forget the extra drizzle of EVOO to reap the most nutritional value from each.

 7. Fresh fruit